syedfa612/Android-Studio/README.md

+# Experiment 1  =  installation of Android studio and first run progrm

 # DemoApplication

 A basic Android application developed using Android Studio, Kotlin, and XML layouts.
 This repository serves as a demonstration of the initial setup, basic UI modifications, and emulator execution.